tomaj/nette-api/UPGRADE.md

 ### Features
 With new version of Nette API you can:
-- add description for your API handlers, also you can mark some handlers as deprecated and add tags for them.
+- add description to your API handlers, also you can mark some handlers as deprecated and add tags for them.
-- add description, default value and example for all your input params
+- add description, default value and example for all your input params.
+- add list of possible outputs which are validate before response is sent to user.
+If output is not valid, error is sent.